pythonwithalex/Spring2015/terminal_basics.md

 #### Filesystem Organization

 An important part of using a shell is understanding how the system's files are organized.
 Mac OS X is more or less part of the Unix-like family of Operating Systems and thus its files are arranged in accordance with the Filesystem Hierarchy Standard.
-In order to avoid boring you to death, just know that this means that the filesystem can be visualized as a tree.
+In order to avoid boring you to death, just know that this means that the filesystem follows a standard that makes it easy to locate common and essential files.
+Also, this means that the Mac OS X filesystem can be visualized as a single tree.
 The 'root' is considered the outer-most directory in that everything else is treated as if it's inside the root.
 Inside the 'root' directory is a directory called /Users.
 Inside /Users is the Student directory where we store our files.

 ````
                           /